 We can say that meditation is the observation of the failure to meditate but as an ongoing process with no end result mindful meditation is denied failure just as much as success.

-Any form of subjectivity at all is really an incomplete awareness because to be fully here and now is to be free of past thoughts; there simply is no space for personal thought.
-We find this obvious during the more direct if narrow perceptions of a crisis when we’re forced to jettison our usual persona* and are forced to act more efficiently.
+Our usual subjective frame of thinking is really an incomplete awareness because to be fully here and now is to be free of the personal.
+There is a cost to the preference for subjectivity.
+We find this more obvious during the more direct if narrow perceptions of a crisis when we’re forced to jettison our usual persona* and are forced to act more efficiently.

-Rather than looking out from a past, look through oneself into a present.
-Being is the window on the world that the here and now uses.
+We can look out from a past or look through oneself into a present.
+The window on the world is pure being.

 We have no choice but to feel from the inside but it’s possible to observe from the outside, the subjective being contained within the objective.
 It may not be obvious but self-awareness and the awareness of others amounts to the same thing; the objective state of being contains both.